I made an app in MCP Apps that allows you to verify JavaScript execution in chat!

 What is MCP Apps?

-Claude Desktop chat interface
+Claude Desktop chat screen

 ├── User question (normal chat)

-├── AI text response (normal chat)
+├── AI response text (normal chat)

 └── MCP tool call